non-governmental organizations

 There are 2 ways you can work with MORFO

-Do you wish to collaborate with us on a project?
-We allocate responsibilities based on the project's stages (site preparation, seed collection, planting, site monitoring, etc.).
+Do you wish to collaborate on a restoration project?
+MORFO works in partnership with NGOs, allocating responsibilities across project stages such as site preparation, seed collection, planting, and long-term monitoring.

 4 STEPS TO A SUCCESSFUL reforestation project